magarena/magarena/release/README.txt

-Primeval Titan should tutor land cards not basic land cards added protection from lands added more protection from abilities
+Primeval Titan should tutor land cards not basic land cards added protection from lands added more protection from abilities check that Jitte is equipped for pump equipped ability

 - added the following premade decks: